zfdang/reth/docs/payment-improvement-implementation-summary.md

 # Payment Lane Implementation Summary

-This document summarizes the `reth-payment-lane` crate — the production implementation of the payment throughput and finality improvement system.
+This document summarizes the current `reth-payment-lane` crate implementation.
+It is intentionally implementation-focused: module surfaces, key types and methods, validation status, metrics, and what remains to be wired into the rest of the repo.
 For the problem analysis, reference study, and design rationale, see [payment-improvement-proposal.md](payment-improvement-proposal.md).

+Scope: this document covers the crate as it exists today.
+It does not repeat the Sui/Tempo reference study or justify the phased roadmap; those remain in the design document.

+Read this document when you need:

+- The current crate structure and module boundaries
+- The implemented types, methods, and behavior summaries
+- The current test inventory and validation scope
+- The concrete boundary between shipped crate primitives and future repo integration work

 ---